 Per Diocesan Policy, siblings are not permitted to accompany the class, and the teacher will limit the number of parents accompanying the class.
 Parent drivers and/or chaperones are not to give refreshments to children.
-Even though field trips take place off-campus, all volunteers MUST have a current Keeping Children Safe training certificate on file in the school office in order to be eligible to serve as a field trip chaperon or driver.
-The Diocese mandates that training must be updated every 3 years.
+Even though field trips take place off-campus, all volunteers MUST have a current Protecting God's Children for Adults training certificate and background check on file in the school office in order to be eligible to serve as a field trip chaperone.
+The Diocese mandates that training must be updated every 2 years.